januarharianto/envx1002_w10_lecture-B/README.md

 # About
-Lecture slides for ENVX1002 Week 9: Describing relationships - Part 2
+Lecture slides for ENVX1002 Week 10: Simple Linear Regression - Part 2